Trust Pilot Customer Feedback Mobile

 Holes are bored on the pole to be used for hardware that will be added later.
 This will maintain the protective preservative coating by letting the treatment penetrate every opening.
 The poles are then ready for treatment.

-There are a number of advantages of using wood utility poles over other types:
+There are several advantages of using wood utility poles over other types: